Roll20/help.roll20.net/_posts/2012-04-21-terms-of-service.markdown

 ##Who owns the IP of my campaigns and uploaded content?

-Tailor Made does not claim intellectual property rights over campaigns uploaded content on Roll20.
+Tailor Made does not claim intellectual property rights over campaigns or uploaded content on Roll20.

 We leave it to each Roll20 user to decide who should own the IP of the materials created using their Roll20 account.

+Content that you upload to the Roll20 Marketplace remains the IP of the original creator.

 You acknowledge and agree that Roll20 has no liability of any kind should anyone you granted access to your content modify, destroy, corrupt, copy or distribute it, or violate the terms of use or other limitations that you may impose on the use of your shared content.